Mostafa-fouad/Jumia-final-version/README.txt

 Run the app using the following url:
 ------------------------------------

-localhost:8085/jumia/custom-filteration
+localhost:8885/jumia/custom-filtration

-====> The App is up and running, and you can validate the built web-app based on the requirements :)
+====> The App is up and running, and you can validate the built web-app based on the requirements.